deep-stack/eth-localnet/README.md

 * Feel free to tweak the difficulty in genesis.json before running `init.sh`

+* Ether can be pre-allocated by adding addresses with ethers to `alloc` in `genesis.json`

 ## Usage :

 * Run this for the first time